afterdesign/nas-project/README.md

 #### Scan to ocr

 This one is new.
 Just plain merge of multiple pages document.
+This task may hang a minute before you can scan more with hardware button, use cancel and stop on printer/scanner to stop after merging.

 1. search for *.tiff files in ```$SCAN_PATH```, convert them to PDF and merge.
-2. no scanning (this task may hang a minute before you can scan more with hardware button, use cancel and stop)
+2. no scanning

 ## Sleeping disks

 In directory ```laptop-mode-tools``` you can find my config for laptop-mode.
 With this settings all of my HDDs are sleeping after few minutes and they are spinning up when neede (watching a movie, scanning or making backup).

 I tried to set up this using trial and error.